Share Ownership Scheme

 A number of affordable housing schemes were aimed at assisting purchasers whose income was below certain levels to purchase a property.
 Existing schemes were closed in June 2011.

-Under the affordable schemes, the local authority must be paid a percentage of the proceeds of sale (claw back) if the sale took place within 20 years.
-This is reduced by ten percent after year 10 reducing to zero by year 20.
-Claw back is calculated with reference to the market price at the time of sale.
+Under the affordable schemes, the local authority must be paid a percentage of the proceeds of the sale (clawback) if the sale took place within 20 years.
+This is reduced by ten percent after year 10, reducing to zero by year 20.
+Clawback is calculated with reference to the market price at the time of sale.

 The scheme required